wp-plugins/show-archive-descriptions/readme.txt

 == Upgrade Notice ==

 = 0.0.6 =
-- minor code optimization; CSS compression
+- minor code optimization; CSS compression; fixed validation issue; option to create custom title with template tags for category or tag name

 = 0.0.5 =
 - permanent fix for Undefined Index issue; admin CSS and page updates; you can now enter custom title for archive description